simonsayz13/the-portal-test/README.md

 # The Portal Test

-This application produces an optimised route for a a very specific warehouse
+This application produces an optimised route for a very specific warehouse

 # Tech & Packages